Kav-K/GPTDiscord/detailed_guides/AI-SEARCH.md

 # AI-Assisted Google Search
-This bot supports searching google for answers to your questions with assistance from GPT3!
+This bot supports searching google for answers to your questions with assistance from GPT!
 To get started, you need to get a Google Custom Search API key, and a Google Custom Search Engine ID.
 You can then define these as follows in your `.env` file:
 ```env
 GOOGLE_SEARCH_API_KEY="...."
 GOOGLE_SEARCH_ENGINE_ID="...."